Staff Spotlight: Jude Sullivan

 - University of Wisconsin - Madison Bachelor of Science, Physical Education, 1987

 - University of Wisconsin - Madison, Master of Science, Clinical Exercise Physiology, 1989

 More About Jude

 Jude started at the UW Health Sports Medicine Fitness Center while a student in exercise physiology at UW.
 Over the years, he has worked in multiple departments, including the Fitness Center, Preventive Cardiology, Integrative Health and the Exercise Science Laboratory.
 His work is published in many peer-reviewed journals and he has presented at a variety of national conferences.

-One of Jude's current interests and responsibilities is being a lead researcher with the UW Health Integrative Medicine department, working in cooperation with Dr. Richard Davidson's Center for Investigating Healthy Minds.
+One of Jude's current interests and responsibilities is being a lead researcher with the UW Health Integrative Health department, working in cooperation with Dr. Richard Davidson's Center for Investigating Healthy Minds.
 In this capacity, Jude develops, coordinates and facilitates a Health Enhancement Program and its impact on improving one's ability to be more resilient - improved brain function, emotional stress tolerance, fitness and immune function, to name of few.

 Through this work, the medical community is developing a greater understanding of how an individual can maximize how to care for themselves in order to augment their health.
 The program has led to consulting work with other universities across the country wanting to use this model.
 In addition, larger campus-wide initiatives are being developed looking into ways to create sustainable well-being interventions in larger and varied populations.